What is European car insurance?

 What car insurance do I need to drive in Europe?

-You should check your current car insurance policy to see what it covers and whether you need to let your insurer know that you’re travelling.
+You should check your current car insurance policy to see what's covered, and whether you need to let your insurer know that you’re travelling.
 It might be worth talking to them anyway to see if you need any extra cover.

 If you’re a regular traveller, it might be worth considering a car insurance policy that offers comprehensive cover for driving abroad when it comes to renewal time.

-Yes, you can take out a short-term or temporary car insurance policy to cover your trip to Europe.
-You might find this to be an easier solution than adding cover to your existing policy.
+Yes, you can take out a short-term or temporary car insurance policy to cover your trip to Europe, and you might find this to be an easier solution than adding cover to your existing policy.

 What countries can you drive in with European car insurance?

-You’ll be able to drive in any country in the EU alongside the following:
+You’ll generally be able to drive in any country in the EU alongside the following:

 Andorra